jrjohnson1231/SpaceTeam/README.md

 -**4/24/16 Allie:** Started creating a function for getting user input through a file (only in planets class right now).
 Will stand in until we have a point and click capability.
 Currently can't compile because of the SDL header issue on my Mac.
 Will fix that soon.

+-**4/25/16 Team:** Finalized project with full support for any planetary input file as long as images are provided.
+Improved error catching and functioning graphics.

 TODO
 ----
 - Function to take in user input